jeltechnologies/sheetmusic/README.md

 # For the nerds

 ## Performance
 The performance depends on the CPU used.
 The system is designed to supports multiple requests in parallel.
 Threading is handled by the web container and/or cloud infrastructure.
 A built-in cache is used to improve performance for lookups of series of pictures taken at the same location.
 This cache is configured in the YAML file.

 ## Startup performance
-The first time the application runs, it will read all .tsv files and insert them into the PostgreSQL database.
+The first time the service starts, all .tsv files and insert them into the PostgreSQL database.
 This can take around 30 minutes to complete.
-After this the next startup will take just a few minutes.
+After this the next startup will take just a few minutes because all data is read from the database.
 To force a reload of the .tsv files, you may set `refreshOpenStreetDataCSV` to `true` in the YAML file, or simply drop all database tables and restart the web service.

 ## Memory usage
 Coordinates are kept in memory, 109 million house addresses will take around 8 GB of heap memory.
 To reduce memory usage, simply remove houses files you do not need.